Onfido LogoOnfido Logo

 Custom language

 The Android SDK also allows for the selection of a specific custom language for locales that Onfido does not currently support.
-You can have an additional XML strings file inside your resources folder for the desired locale (for example, res/values-it/onfido_strings.xml for 🇮🇹 translation), with the content of our strings.xml file, translated for that locale.
+You can have an additional XML strings file inside your resources folder for the desired locale (for example, res/values-it/onfido_strings.xml for 🇮🇹 translation), with the content of our strings.xml file (reference) file, translated for that locale.

 When adding custom translations, please make sure you add the whole set of keys we have on strings.xml.